-System Name or IP address Specify the name or IP address of the system that you want to add to the VCS cluster. $ \\$ Domain/Username Specify the user name with administrative privileges on the system.
+Curacific the manner on ID address of the acceptant that concept address to add to the VCS cluster.
+Domain/Username Specify the user name with administrative privileges on the system.
 Specify the user name must be in the domain.com\username format.
 If you want to specify the same user account on all systems that you want to add, check the Use the specified user account on all systems box.
 Password Specify the password for the account you specified.
-Use the specified user account on all systems This options is by default checked.
+Use the specified user account on all systems This option is checked by default.
 You cannot modify this setting.